Laurie Smith: Assistant Sheriff: 1990–1998

 In 1990, Sheriff Chuck Gillingham promoted her to Assistant Sheriff.
 (Gillingham was criticized for changing the job description to make a sergeant, her rank at the time, eligible for the post of Assistant Sheriff, as well as promoting Smith and two others over other candidates of higher rank.)
 In 1992, a male deputy filed an internal complaint against Smith after being transferred out of the narcotics unit while a female deputy with less seniority was allowed to remain.
 Smith stated that it was not her decision.
 The same deputy later filed a sexual harassment complaint against Smith, but she was found innocent.

 Sheriff: 1998–2022

-After eight years as Assistant, Smith was elected Sheriff of Santa Clara County in a landslide on November 3, 1998, and took office on December 15, 1998, becoming the first female sheriff in California.
+After eight years as Assistant, Smith was elected Sheriff of Santa Clara County in a landslide on November 3, 1998, and took office on December 15, 1998.
+Though some sources claim she was the first woman sheriff in California, that is incorrect, as Lena Keating was appointed sheriff in Marin County in 1929, and Lucille Brown appointed in Alpine County in 1957.
+However, it appears Smith was the first woman elected to sheriff in California to be sworn into office; Virginia Black was elected sheriff in Yuba County in June 1998 before Smith, but was sworn in after Smith.

 1998–2010

 After Santa Clara County District Attorney Dolores Carr made a controversial decision not to prosecute on grounds of insufficient evidence in an alleged rape of a 17-year-old in San Jose in March 2007, Sheriff Smith declared the case "still open" and that she believed a sexual assault did occur.
 Carr submitted the case to the Office of the State Attorney General for review.